ystia/yorc/doc/cli.rst

      - ``labels``: key/value pairs (see :ref:`yorc_infras_hostspool_filters_section` for more details on labels)

-Exanple of a YAML Hosts Pool configuration file :
+Example of a YAML Hosts Pool configuration file :

 .. code-block:: YAML